NetLogo/Time-Extension/README.md

 **Time Series Utilities**

 Modelers commonly need to use time series data in NetLogo.
-The **time extension** no longer provides timie series functionality, but the same functionality is included the time-series.nls file in this rep with convenient procedures for handling time series data.
+The **time extension** no longer provides timie series functionality, but the same functionality is included the time-series.nls file in this repo with convenient procedures for handling time series data.
 With a single command, you can load an entire time series data set from a text file.
 The first column in that text file holds dates or datetimes.
 The remaining columns can be numeric or string values.
 You then access the data by time and by column heading, akin to saying "get the flow from May 8, 2008".

 Users can also create and record a time series of events within their model, access that series during simulations, and export it to a file for analysis.
 For example, a market model could create a time series object into which is recorded the date and time, trader, price, and size of each trade.
 The time series utilities let model code get (for example) the mean price over the previous day or week, and save all the trades to a file at the end of a run.